omar0ali/todos-cli/README.md

 # Todos CLI Application
-Just a simple CLI application that organizes all the tasks for a specific project, this works pretty much on any folder, it will create a json file which will be used as a storage for all the tasks created.
-The application is very simple to use, since I used [cobra] library to make a nice cli application.
+A simple CLI application that organizes tasks for a specific project.
+It works in any folder, creating a tasks.json file in each folder to store the tasks.
+This means each folder will have its own separate set of tasks.
+For example, if you run the app in the /project1/ folder, it will create a tasks.json file there.
+If you switch to another folder and run the app again, a new tasks.json file will be created for that folder, allowing you to manage different sets of tasks for each project.

 ### List of Libraries used:
 - [cobra-cli, cobra](https://github.com/spf13/cobra)